chinamike65/hugo-tuolesi/content/book3/book3en.md

 On the whole, in "The Three Principal Aspects of the Path", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must follow a clear path from attaining perfection in the world, to liberation and becoming a Buddha.

 The Path of the Lower Scope mainly talks about the impermanence of life, the suffering of the three evil realms, taking refuge, knowing about cause and effect, and Liberation from the cycle of samsara.
-Path of the Middle Scope talks about bodhicitta, the ten perfections, and the four **captures**, with the goal of attaining Buddhahood.
+The Path of the Middle Scope talks about bodhicitta, the ten perfections, and the four **captures**, with the goal of attaining Buddhahood.

 The cultivation of the three aspects of lower, middle, and upper scopes are the stages that every practitioner must go through.
 Buddhas and Bodhisattvas have come this way, and so have patriarchs and great virtuous masters.